-Do not drive, operate heavy machinery, or do other dangerous activities until you know how Daytrana affects you.
+Do not drive or operate machinery until you know how Daytrana affects you.

-What are possible food and drug interactions associated with Daytrana?If Daytrana is taken with other drugs, the effects of either could be increased, decreased, or altered.
-It is especially important to check with your doctor before combining Daytrana with the following: blood pressure medications, blood thinners (such as warfarin), certain antidepressants known as tricyclic antidepressants (such as imipramine, clomipramine, or desipramine) or selective serotonin reuptake inhibitors (SSRIs) (such as fluoxetine or sertraline), or seizure medications (such as phenobarbital, phenytoin, or primidone).
+What are the possible food and drug interactions associated with this medication?If Daytrana is used with other drugs, the effects of either could be increased, decreased, or altered.
+It is especially important to check with your healthcare provider before combining Daytrana with the following: blood pressure medications, blood thinners (such as warfarin), certain antidepressants known as tricyclic antidepressants (such as imipramine, clomipramine, or desipramine) or selective serotonin reuptake inhibitors (SSRIs) (such as fluoxetine or sertraline), or seizure medications (such as phenobarbital, phenytoin, or primidone).

-Can I receive Daytrana if I am pregnant or breastfeeding?The effects of using Daytrana during pregnancy and breastfeeding are unknown.
-Tell your doctor immediaity if you are pregnant, plan to become pregnant, or are breastfeeding.
+May I receive this medication if I am pregnant or breastfeeding?The effects of using Daytrana during pregnancy and breastfeeding are unknown.
+Tell your healthcare provider immediately if you are pregnant, plan to become pregnant, or are breastfeeding.

-How should I store Daytrana?Store at room temperature.
+How should I store this medication?Store at room temperature.
 Do not store in the refrigerator or freezer.
 Keep the patches unopened until you are ready to use them.
 Use or discard the patches within 2 months after you opened the sealed tray or outer pouch.

 - Common Side Effects of AntidepressantsFind out about common and not-so-common side effects of antidepressants and how to manage them.